 History of the faculty

-The Faculty of Electrical Engineering and Computer Science (acronym FERI) has its origins in the two-year Junior Technical College founded in 1959 on the initiative of Maribor's economic organisations and technical associations.
-Since the city of Maribor became the country’s most developed industrial centre, the need for skilled engineers increased considerably.
+The Faculty of Electrical Engineering and Computer Science (acronym FERI) has its origins in the two-year Junior Technical College founded in 1959 on the initiative of Maribor's economic organizations and technical associations.
+Since the city of Maribor became the country’s most developed industrial center, the need for skilled engineers increased considerably.
 The Junior Technical College quickly solved the staffing shortage.
 Teachers with valuable practical experiences gained during their employment in various industrial sectors passed their knowledge on to students.

 In 1973, the Junior Technical College was transformed into the four-year Technical College, which was renamed the Faculty of Technical Sciences in 1985.
-At the beginning, the Department of Electrical Engineering offered only one programme - Electrical Engineering with two tracks (Electronics and Power Engineering).
-Later, Automation, Computer Science and Information Technology were added.
+In the beginning, the Department of Electrical Engineering offered only one programme - Electrical Engineering with two tracks (Electronics and Power Engineering).
+Later, Automation, Computer Science, and Information Technology were added.
 In the eighties, the main political focus shifted towards a more centralized approach to research and education, which decisively influenced research work both at the university and in various industrial sectors.
 Through the years, the Faculty has strengthened its ties with foreign universities and other institutions.

 In cooperation with the Faculty of Economics and Business, the interdisciplinary programme Industrial Engineering was introduced in 1993.